-Laundry that is or may be soiled with blood or other potentially infectious material, or may contain contaminated sharps, must be treated as though contaminated.
+Laundry that is or may be soiled with blood or OPIM, or may contain contaminated sharps, must be treated as though contaminated.
 Contaminated laundry must be bagged at the location where it was used, and should not be sorted or rinsed in patient-care areas.
 It must be placed and transported in bags that are labeled or color-coded.